LuPX01/EVACUN2025_Lemmatization_T5/README.md

 # EVACUN2025_Lemmatization_T5
 Lemmatization using T5 model for cuneiform languages.

-This repository contains code for lemmatization of cuneiform languages (Akkadian and Sumerian) using the [ByT5](https://huggingface.co/docs/transformers/model_doc/byt5) architecture.
+This repository contains code for lemmatization of cuneiform languages (Akkadian and Sumerian) using the [ByT5](https://huggingface.co/docs/transformers/model_doc/byt5) and [mT5](https://huggingface.co/docs/transformers/model_doc/mt5) architecture.
 The system is developed for the EvaCun 2025 Shared Task.

 We provide two versions of the lemmatization model: